EncounterSim/EncounterSim-FE/README.md

 ## Summary of Work
 - Create an Account / Login Methods
   - Standard Login through email and password entry.
+    - User email, username, and password saved in local FE database
   - Login through Github with authenticaation using Oauth.
+    - Utilizing Oauth removes complexities of authentication and allows the user not to have to provide sensitive credentials to our application.
   - Passworldess Login through Emailed Magic Links.
+    - Passwordless login takes the guess work out of logging in as a user and trying to remember the password for our site.
+Once a user has registered with our application, logging back in is simple with magic links.
+Our application will create a user token along with an expiration time for that token.
+An email link is sent with the necessary credentials and, once clicked, will automatically log them back in if credentials are valid.
 - List of <strong>Monsters</strong> from D&D 5th Edition with detailed information from dnd53api.co API.
   - Pagination offers easy viewing of over 300 Monsters.
   - Information includes: Hit Points, Armor Class, Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma with list of attachs and descriptions.